isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-landscape-around-trees/index.md

 - them
 ---

 Landscaping around the base of trees can add beauty, suppress weeds, and retain moisture, creating a stunning and cohesive look for your garden.
 However, it's crucial to approach this task with care to ensure the health and longevity of your trees.
-Improper landscaping techniques can severely damage a [tree](https://pestpolicy.com/10-trees-to-grow-in-containers/)'s root system, leading to stress, disease, or even death.
+Improper landscaping techniques can severely damage a [tree](https://pestpolicy.com/10-trees-to-grow-in-containers/)'sroot system, leading to stress, disease, or even death.

 The key to successful landscaping around trees lies in understanding their **critical root zone (CRZ)** and choosing the right plants and materials that coexist harmoniously.